 - Wait to salt until after baking.

 I top my Smoky Shoestring Sweet Potato Fries with fresh herbs and garlic, because this is how ALL fries should be served.
 Always.
 Finally a homemade ranch for dipping is a necessity.
-My recipe for dairy-free Ranch dressing is coming at you guys later this week so stay tuned for that!
+Try my dairy-free Ranch dressing!

 If you prefer white potatoes, try this recipe with Russet potatoes, it’s just as tasty!